carvel-dev/carvel/site/content/blog/introduction-to-carvel-package-manager.md

 tags: ['Vibhas Kumar', 'Eli Wrenn', 'Vibhas Kumar and Eli Wrenn']
 ---

 We've been working on an exciting new feature in Carvel that is now available and would like to celebrate this milestone with you!
-In this blog post, we will introduce you to [kapp-controller](/kapp-controller/), a **Package Manager for Kubernetes, [kapp-controller](/kapp-controller/)**.
+In this blog post, we will introduce you to **[kapp-controller](/kapp-controller/), a Package Manager for Kubernetes**.

 ## What is Carvel and why did we create a Package Manager?